-The COE selection committee consists of five members: two faculty members, two graduate students, and one representative from the dean's office.
-Student representatives may not be nominees, although they may be previous winners.
-The dean appoints the members of the committee.
-The two faculty representatives this year will be appointed shortly.
-The Associate Dean will chair the committee.
-By convention, when a previous winner who is not a current nominee is available, he/she is asked to serve as one of the student representatives.
-The dean will shortly ask the previous winner(s) if they would be willing to serve and will appoint an additional student representative, if needed.
-In most years the selection committee selects a single winner, although co-winners may be selected where warranted.
-The selection committee will meet once during the last week of February or first week of March.
+The selection committee consists of five members: two faculty members, two graduate students, and the Associate Dean for Graduate Studies.
+Student representatives may not be nominees, although they may be previous award recipients.
+The Associate Dean for Graduate Studies will appoint the members of the committee.
+By convention, when a previous award recipient who is not a current nominee is available, he/she will be asked to serve as one of the student representatives.
+If two such award recipients are available, they will be asked to serve as the student representatives.

 The Associate Dean of Graduate Studies will solicit from the program directors the names of possible student representatives, disqualifying any student who is also a nominee.